-The term “macros” or “macronutrients” is easily thrown around in the sports and fitness world.
-But what exactly are macros, and why does everyone in the fitness community seem to be obsessed with them?
+The term “macros”, which is short for macronutrients, is regularly thrown around in the sports and fitness world these days.
+But what are macronutrients exactly, and why does everyone in the fitness community seem to be obsessed with them?

 What Are Macronutrients?

 All macronutrients contain calories, which are our body’s’ primary energy source.
 Each macro, however, performs specific and unique functions within the body.
-Understanding how they fit into your diet is crucial, from improving your body composition to upping your athletic capabilities.
+Understanding how they fit into your diet is crucial for everything from improving your body composition to enhancing your athletic capabilities.

-The food you eat basically consists of two types of nutrients:
+The foods you eat consist of two types of nutrients:

-While your body needs micros in much smaller doses compared to macros, it still needs a regular supply of things like iron, magnesium, and b12 in order to properly function.
+Although your body needs micronutrients in much smaller doses compared to macros, it still needs a regular supply of things like iron, magnesium, and b12 in order to function properly.

-Neglecting your micros can seriously impinge on your ability to look and feel your best.
+Neglecting your micronutrients can lead to vitamin and mineral deficiencies, which can seriously impinge on your ability to look and feel your best.

 Macros & the digestive process

-When you eat a meal, the three macronutrients enter your stomach where chemical digestion occurs.
+When you eat a meal, all three macronutrients eventually enter your stomach where chemical digestion occurs.
 This means enzymes and acids begin to break down the macros into smaller molecules that the rest of your digestive system can absorb.

 When it comes to digesting macronutrients, your body has a pretty simple philosophy: